|How it works|

 Two Weeks of Company Familiarisation in Ireland

-The candidates may spend two weeks with their sponsoring company in December familiarising themselves with its operations and developing the details of their project.
+The candidates may spend two weeks with their sponsoring company in September familiarising themselves with its operations and developing the details of their project.
+Following that they will then start the academic portion of the course at UCC.

 Three Months of University Placement in The School of Asian Studies (UCC)